Sciss/AudioWidgets/README.md

 ## statement

 AudioWidgets is a library providing specialized widgets for audio applications.
 It is Swing based and written in the Scala programming language.
 (C)opyright 2011&ndash;2014 by Hanns Holger Rutz.
 All rights reserved.
-It is released under the [GNU General Public License](http://github.com/Sciss/AudioWidgets/blob/master/licenses/AudioWidgets-License.txt) v2+ and comes with absolutely no warranties.
+It is released under the [GNU Lesser General Public License](http://github.com/Sciss/AudioWidgets/blob/master/licenses/AudioWidgets-License.txt) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

+The included font "Familida Mono" is based on a font by darunio123456789 and released under a [Creative Commons CC BY-SA 3.0 license](http://github.com/Sciss/AudioWidgets/blob/master/licenses/FamiliadaMono-License.txt).

 ## requirements / installation